oasisprotocol/docs/docs/dapp/opl/enclave.md

 # Ballot Contract

-We will next write the smart contract that holds private data and will be deployed to the Oasis Privacy Layer.
+We will next write the smart contract that holds private data and will be deployed to a confidential chain such as Oasis Sapphire.

 Create a new Solidity contract named `BallotBoxV1.sol`.

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;